bymalathi/flavorforge-azure-devsecops-capstone/frontend/README.md

 FlavorForge Azure DevSecOps Capstone Project

-Built as part of a hands-on journey to learn modern Cloud, DevOps, Docker, Kubernetes, Azure, and CI/CD practices through a production-style application.
+This frontend is part of a production-style DevSecOps project demonstrating modern application development, containerization, Kubernetes orchestration, CI/CD automation, and GitOps deployment using Azure technologies.